inajan/Module-10-HTS/01-Get_fastq_files.md

 !
 What does "paired" library layout mean?
 !
 How many sequence files can you expect from "paired" data?
 !
 What is the "Run" accession for the sample you have selected? (begins with SRR...).
 Write it down.
 !
 "Spots" is the number of sequenced reads (it refers to the read clusters on the sequencing array).
-Write down how many reads (spots) have been sequenced for your sample and the size of the files.
+Write down how many reads (spots) have been sequenced for your sample and the size of the file.
 ````